simonkrauter/NiGui/genui.md

 | `[]`    | Dot-expressions           | `Window[height = 300, show]` | `window.height = 300; window.show` |
 | `{}`    | Pure code insertion       | `{var b = @result} Button`   | `var b = newButton()`              |

-`genui` creates new code, addElements creates the same code but with `add` statements for top-level widgets.
+`genui` creates new code, addElements creates the same code but with `add` statements for top-level widgets. `{}` is still a work in progress, code that doesn't parse in it can be added as a string instead.